top of page

 Screen Shot 2020-05-05 at 19.11.46.png

 Dr. L.L.
-Wynn is an Associate Professor in the Anthropology Department at Macquarie University in Sydney, Australia.
-She received her PhD in anthropology from Princeton University, where she also held two postdoctoral research positions.
-Her current research is funded by an Australian Research Council Discovery Project grant and focuses on new and emerging reproductive health technologies in Egypt, including emergency contraception and hymenoplasty.
+Wynn (she/her/hers) is a Professor in the School of Social Sciences (Discipline of Anthropology) at Macquarie University in Sydney, Australia.
+She received her PhD in Anthropology from Princeton University, where she also held two Postdoctoral Research positions.
+Her current research focuses on new and emerging reproductive health technologies in Egypt, including emergency contraception and hymenoplasty.
+She is an Associate Editor of American Ethnologist and served as President of the Australian Anthropological Society.
+She is the author of two books and the co-editor of three edited volumes.

 Fellows